hhjami/offline-judge/README.md

 * In case, you can't run a particular script due to permission issue, please run `chmod +x SCRIPT` to give that script execution permission.

-### To Do ###

-* Time Limit Exceeded Verdict
-* Runtime Error Verdict
-* Calculating scores
-* Fix Special Judge
-* Remove codes, replace with executable files
-* Encrypt whole package, decrypt at startup
-* Change the underlying codes to JAVA for portability

 ### Who do I talk to? ###